-All other guidelines for culvert sizing, fish passage, timing of installation, and culvert installation must be followed.
-See Section 7.3 to Section 7.9.
+All other guidelines for culvert sizing, fish passage, timing of installation, culvert installation, and energy dissipation pools must be followed.
+See Section 6.3 to Section 6.8.

-MODULE 8: INSTALLATION OF AN OPEN-BOTTOM CULVERT AND BRIDGE CONSTRUCTION TIER REVIEW APPROACH
+MODULE 7: INSTALLATION OF AN OPEN-BOTTOM CULVERT AND BRIDGE CONSTRUCTION TIER REVIEW APPROACH